 Our proprietary exoskeleton architecture creates a brand DNA that we believe is easily identifiable by consumers.
-Our first product, the i300, has won nine international design awards, including the iF DESIGN AWARD, Red Dot Design Award, American Good Design® Award, German Design Award, European Product Design Award, Australian Good Design Award, Korean Good Design Award, Muse Design Award, and the A' Design Award.
+Our first product, the i300, has won eight international design awards, including the Red Dot Design Award, American Good Design® Award, German Design Award, European Product Design Award, Australian Good Design Award, Korean Good Design Award, Muse Design Award, and the A' Design Award.
 Furthermore, the exoskeleton provides significant performance benefits by lowering the center of gravity and overall weight of the vehicle relative to many key competitors' products.

-The award-winning design of the i300 is further enhanced by our use of premium motorcycle components.
+The design of our vehicle is further enhanced by our use of premium motorcycle components.
 The i300's product positioning and differentiation includes outstanding acceleration times of 0 to 30mph in 2.3 seconds and 0 to 50mph in 5.0 seconds as well as compact dimensions, offering greater urban agility and recognizable premium suspension and braking components.
 These product attributes allow us to position ourselves as a premium British brand worldwide at a competitive price point.